 Mean score of companies in the Inland Water Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Malayan Towage and Salvage Corporation, headquartered in the Philippines, currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Furthermore, there are no documented reduction targets or climate pledges associated with the company.
-This lack of data suggests that the corporation may not have established formal commitments to reduce its carbon footprint or engage in climate initiatives at this time.
-As such, the company’s climate strategy remains unclear within the context of industry standards for emissions reporting and reduction.
+As of now, the corporation has not established any commitments to reduce its carbon footprint or engage in industry-standard climate initiatives such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
+This lack of data and commitments suggests that Malayan Towage and Salvage Corporation may not yet be actively participating in formal climate action frameworks or setting measurable sustainability goals.
+In the context of the maritime and salvage industry, companies are increasingly recognising the importance of addressing climate change and reducing emissions.
+However, without specific emissions data or reduction initiatives, it is unclear how Malayan Towage and Salvage Corporation plans to align with these industry trends.